 The 2019 Indices of Deprivation reveals that Pendle was the 36th most deprived area out of 317 authorities in England, when measured by the rank of average LSOA rank.
+Pendle is the 6th most deprived district in the country for living environment.
 This places Pendle within the top 11% most deprived places in England.
 18 of its 57 LSOAs are among the 10% most deprived in the country.
 Pendle is in the most deprived 20% of the lower-tier Councils in England on the IMD average rank measure.
 In contrast, adjoining Ribble Valley is in the least deprived 20% in England.